-Students are asked to contribute their views to the Annual Review of their EHCP by completing a Young Person's Views form, with support as necessary.
-They are encouraged to attend the review meeting so that they can share their views and be involved in discussing and deciding on any changes in their SEND or to their outcomes or provision.
-Further evaluation of progress and support throughout the year will be informed by the views of the student and their parents or carers at least three times per year.
+Students are asked to contribute their views to the Annual Review of their EHCP and are encouraged to attend the review meeting, with support if needed, so that they can be involved in discussing and deciding on any changes in their SEND or to their outcomes or provision.
+Further evaluation of progress and support throughout the year will be informed by the views of the student and their parents or carers at least three times a year.